-Home Made Home is a creative enterprise led by visual artist Germaine Koh, to design and build innovative small dwellings for modest living.
-Our mission is to make thought-provoking, practical, and dignified designs to fulfill real needs.
+Home Made Home is a creative enterprise led by visual artist Germaine Koh, to design, build and advocate for low-impact small dwellings for modest living.
+Our well-crafted small structures fulfill real needs while imagining new models for home and community.
 We aim to craft appealing and efficient structures that expand the public imagination about what housing can and could be.
 They are works of social sculpture that create conversation about housing conventions, use of common spaces, sustainable growth, and spatial design.

 The name Home Made Home indicates that we build at a manageable, sustainable, human scale, working from an existing local situation to make a better one.
 It implies a DIY ethos and self-reliance.
 Some of our projects also build community, giving amateurs experience building.

 Based in the critical art practice of Germaine Koh, Home Made Home operates uniquely as both a design-build enterprise with social objectives, and an art project concerned with spatial design and civic engagement.
-With this twofold approach, Home Made Home projects will range from custom-built structures tailored to client needs, through concept units and prefab prototypes, to mobile and habitable sculptures, gallery-based installations, and speculative research that imagines other models for living.
+With this twofold approach, Home Made Home projects range from custom-built structures tailored to client needs, through concept units and prefab prototypes, mobile and habitable sculptures, gallery-based installations, and speculative research that imagines new models for domestic space.

 See also Germaine Koh's website: germainekoh.com